Skip to content

 The Northern Lights in Canada - A Complete Guide to the Best 26 Spots to See Them

-Kejimkujik National Park is one of the largest and significant main parks in Nova Scotia.
-It spans the Atlantic coast, with the turquoise water hugging the white-sanded shore.
-This area is also a protected wilderness where you can spot coastal wildlife and observe rare flora.
+Kejimkujik National Park is one of Nova Scotia’s largest and most significant parks.
+Stretching along the Atlantic coast, it features turquoise waters and white-sanded shores.
+This protected wilderness area is home to diverse coastal wildlife and rare flora.

 13. Churchill